asayers/cbdr/README.md

 the one I described, but to be honest it's not that hard and the setup will depend a lot on how your benchmarks look.

+## Stats

+We're comparing the means of two unknown distributions.
+Both distributions are roughly normal, but their means and variances may be different.
+(This is typically the case when benchmarking; of course, if your benchmark calls `sleep(random_log_normal())` then this isn't a valid assumption.
+Don't do that.)
+The appropriate test in this case is Student's t-test.

+We don't only care about whether a regression has occurred, however: we also care about how big the regression is.
+Therefore, a confidence interval is going to be more useful than a p-value.
+For this you'll need the inverse CDF of the t-distribution.
+There are various implementations around, including one in this repo.

 ## Common bad practice

 ### Benchmarking commit A, then benchmarking commit B